kevinmechanics/Arduino/README.md

 # Airduino
-This is the repository for Airduino Web API and Android app
+This is the repository for Airduino Web API and legacy Android App